txt/se16/project/project-overview.md

 - Implement those two or three different ways;
 - Make a case that one of those ways should be adopted.

+## How to do this project

+All work will be in Github.
+Students are encouraged to meet weekly then, otherwise, communicate regularly via Github issue reports.

+The project is in two parts.

+In part1:

+- Feb1 will be some proof of technology competency by your tools with your team,
+- Mar1 will be all your ideas coded up
+- Apr1 will be a talk to the class (15 mins, sometime in April) as well as a 2000 word report (due  Apr1).

+In part2, due  May1, you will write a  decision support tool that generates "reports of interest" about patterns in the Github issues seen for the work Jan to April.

+## Why This Project?

 Note that this is the new reality in software engineering:

 - BEFORE, software engineers were machines that